Where Some Ideas Are Stranger Than Others...

 So if "Métis" isn't such a generic term after all, and the colonial terminology is a deliberately created morass for nefarious purposes, what is the better alternative?
 A surprisingly simple, but for some people and extremely difficult to accept one.
 No, not the "little 'm' versus big 'M'" nonsense that canadian scholars such as Jacqueline Peterson advocated for awhile, hoping that that would be a workable and appropriate solution.
 She has since conceded that despite the good intentions behind it, the idea encouraged the very confusion she and her colleagues had hoped to avoid.
 I haven't heard many people apart from scholars engaged in critical ethnic and race studies pointing out that it couldn't work, because merely being "mixed race" which generally assumes "mixed with white" does not instantly make a person a member of a specific Indigenous polity.
 For another reasonable parallel, laudable as learning to speak and read french fluently is, that by itself cannot make anyone instantly a quebecker, or even a french canadian.
 For most people when they think of french canadians and quebeckers, they can immediately identify why.
 French canadians and quebeckers have histories and communities that are distinct from, though certainly interconnected with, their neighbours.
 This applies just as accurately to Indigenous polities, including the Métis Nation centred on Red River.

 So, when it comes to Métis and the Métis Nation, as Gaudry and Leroux have noted, "Scholars such as Andersen and Peterson have thus reoriented the discussion of Métis identity to historical self-ascription and political consciousness rather than biological descent from unspecified Indigenous ancestors."
 Right now, the evidence in terms of both mainstream and Indigenous oral evidence is that the Métis Nation was and is a self-ascribed politically conscious and politically cohesive community, with a shared history and language, and a distinctness that was already recognized by non-Métis by at least the mid-19th century if not a hundred years and more earlier.
 The territory of this nation is non-exclusive of course, since we have to share and have sensible relationships with our First Nations kin, and includes what is presently referred to as the prairie provinces, northeast british columbia, and a part of southwestern ontario, as well as significant parts of montana and north dakota.
-There is inconclusive evidence of smaller parts of idaho and washington state as well.
+There is inconclusive evidence for smaller parts of idaho and washington state being included as well.
+This is not news by the way, as the map featured in an article on the Métis homeland in canadian geographic shows, quoted below.
 The culture and language of this nation are distinct though clearly related to the nearest kin First Nations, Cree, Nakota, Anishinaabeg (especially Saulteau), and Dakota.
 Like most Indigenous languages in the americas, the Métis language michif is currently in grave trouble, though language revitalization efforts are going on apace, and in the meantime Plains Cree has been and remains a widely shared language.

 Please note that neither I nor any of the scholars quoted or others in on the discussion are suggesting that the Métis Nation that has its origins in the early 18th century must be the only one.
 There is no reason to expect that ethnogenesis is not continuing among Indigenous (or non-Indigenous) communities.
 Other communities will certainly also have a shared history, self-ascription, distinct culture and so on that has existed over a multi-generational basis and is associated with specific places.
 Some may use the term "Métis" for themselves, although this is actually unlikely.
 If they have a specific history and culture of their own, they will also have their own name.
 What makes Métis and other newer Indigenous nations Indigenous is not merely having a more or less obscure group of ancestors from various First Nations.
 They will have more specific and identifiable relationships to First Nations that involve ongoing reciprocal relations, and they follow and uphold Indigenous ways of living with the land, including ceremony and the previously mentioned reciprocal relations.